 Advancing ambroxol for neuronopathic Gaucher disease

-LILA Holding AG is a Swiss rare disease company developing ambroxol hydrochloride as a pharmacological chaperone therapy for the neurological manifestations of Gaucher disease types 2 and 3.
+LILA Holding AG is a Swiss rare-disease company developing ambroxol hydrochloride as a pharmacological-chaperone therapy for the neurological manifestations of Gaucher disease types 2 and 3.

 0

-Approved treatments for nGD neurology
+Approved neurological treatments for nGD

 A fatal disease with no neurological treatment

-Current enzyme replacement therapies and substrate reduction therapies effectively manage systemic disease but do not cross the blood-brain barrier, leaving the neurological component entirely untreated.
+Current enzyme-replacement and substrate-reduction therapies manage systemic disease but do not cross the blood–brain barrier, leaving the neurological component untreated.
+No therapy is approved anywhere in the world for the neurological manifestations of Gaucher disease.

 <500

-US patients (GD2+GD3)
+US patients (GD2 + GD3)

-14 mo
+11–19 mo

-Median survival, GD2
+Median survival, GD2 (untreated)

 0

-Effective CNS therapies
+Approved CNS therapies

 Ambroxol as a pharmacological chaperone